deborahcheng/twitter_anti_vaxx_sna/README.md

   <li>Users with Top K-Core</li>
 </ul>

 The results differ depending on different starting points with random start performing worse.
+Therefore, for the objective of pushing factual information to the community, we should focus on users with high centrality values as calculated.

 Please see Jupyter Notebooks and presentation pdf for analysis notes.